jaekaetea/GifTastic/README.md

 In this app, users can choose animal gifs by clicking on buttons at the top of the screen.

+When the user chooses an animal, they can then click on the pictures to animate them and also see news articles related to that animal.

 ![results](/assets/displayShown.png)

 Additionally, users are able to add additional animals and save their favourites to their local storage, where even after refreshing the page, they are able to see their favourites saved in the favourite section.